cyy7645/Crawl-Jobbole-Scrapy/README.md

 ### <u>Intro to Crawl-Jobbole-Scrapy</u>

-The aim is to design a Crawler to get all article in wwww.jobbole.com
+<u>The aim is to design a Crawler to get all article in wwww.jobbole.com</u>

 ---
 ### Dive in the wwww.jobbole.com